logArythm557/ZconF/README.md

 # Zconf

-ZconF is an attempt to create a Zinger conversion Framework in C#.
+ZconF is an attempt to create a Zinger&trade; conversion Framework in C#.
 It was concieved during a discussion over how much it would cost to have a KFC&reg; Zinger&trade; Burger every day for a year.

 Currently, the program takes the number of Zinger&trade; burgers as user input, and multiplies them by the price of a Zinger&trade; burger in Adelaide, Australia ($5.95).